TheTexta/obsidian-main/Perceptual Set.md

+#sensation/perception-psychology
+Perceptual Set::A mental predisposition to perceive one thing over another.
+A set of tendencies that affects [[Top-down Processing|top down]], what we hear, see, feel and taste.
 Paying attention to certain sensory data.
 The readiness or tendency to perceive sensory information in a particular way based on specific influences like mood, context or expectations.

 Maccas chips taste better coming from there packaging